-Campaign - Fighting Child Torture: Addressing the Gaps in State Criminal Codes
+Campaign: Fighting Child Torture - Addressing the Gaps In US Criminal Codes

 After a thorough review of the 50 U.S. state codes and the D.C. code, NCCASP identified a gap which allows perpetrators of child torture to escape justice in many jurisdictions.
 Federal torture law only prohibits government actors from torturing individuals.
 At the state level, thirty-two states and D.C. criminalize perpetrating torture or analogous actions against a child, with Michigan and California having the strongest torture laws prohibiting private citizens from torturing both children and adults.
 Alarmingly, eighteen states do not specifically criminalize torture at all which means that prosecutors often must rely on other statutes in order to bring some level of justice to the child victim.